Skip to contents

 sr_wb_dat <- StressorResponseWorkbook(filename = fname)

-# Load location and habitat capacities
+# Location and stage-specific habitat capacities

 filename <- system.file("extdata/nanaimo/habitat_capacities_nanaimo.csv", package = "CEMPRA")

-habitat_capcities <- read.csv(filename, stringsAsFactors = FALSE)
+habitat_capacities <- read.csv(filename, stringsAsFactors = FALSE)

 filename_lc <- system.file("extdata/nanaimo/species_profiles/nanaimo_comp_ocean_summer.csv", package = "CEMPRA")